 They were tired at the end of first term.
-Then they did the Easter festivities that comes with family, friends, chocolate hunts and whatnot.
+Then they’ve been busy seeing friends or family, or having playdates or parties, or other school holiday activities to ward off the inevitable boredom.
 Now their tiredness has compounded.
 Call it a swirling mess of fatigue and emotion and boom.
 That’s right where you are.

 The bad news?
 If you don’t do something different, you’re not going to send kids back to school in a way that is supportive of them and you, of course, will bear the brunt of that.
 You and I both know that kids largely behave at school, it’s when they get home that everything turns to mush.

 The good news?
 You still have time let to turn this around.
 So when they do go to school, they have the energy and stamina they need to show and up and do their work, and have a good time, without coming home and oozing their B.I.G feelings all across your lounge room, kitchen, dining room table and floor.